Over the course of the 2 weeks we will look at the following:

 How to live well now in the shadow of eternity.
 One of the characteristics of our time is that people (including Christians) often appear to be living for an eternity of experience within a finite lifespan.
 Part of our worldview is to understand what impact the Christian hope of eternity makes to our priorities for life today, which is why we teach Revelation.

-In the evenings we will have a light programme of tutor groups, films and cafes.
+In the evenings we will have a light programme of tutor groups, films, cafes, canoe trips, BBQ’s etc.

 Cost and registration